Flotomate/product_docs/source/project-management/working-on-a-project.rst

 Marking the Project as Complete
 ===============================

 A project is a time bound activity.
-A technician can mark the project as closed from:
+A technician can mark the project as completed/closed from:

 **:ref:`Project Management List View`**: